-Trump administration to stick with 2020 biofuel plan over farmer objections: sources
+White House says it is sticking with 2020 biofuel plan, despite farmer objections

-NEW YORK (Reuters) - The White House will stick with its current proposal on 2020 biofuel blending requirements, despite anger in Farm Country that the plan does too little for corn growers, according to two sources familiar with the matter.
+NEW YORK (Reuters) - The Trump administration plans to stick with its proposed 2020 biofuel blending requirements, the White House said on Wednesday, despite anger among farmers that the plan does too little for corn growers.

-The issue could undermine President Donald Trump’s support among biofuel advocates and corn farmers, an important constituency in the November 2020 election.
+The decision could undermine President Donald Trump’s support among farmers, an important constituency in the November 2020 election.
+Some U.S. farmers have already been hurt by the United States’ prolonged trade war with China.

-White House economic adviser Larry Kudlow told the Iowa Corn Growers Association on Tuesday that the administration will proceed with the Environmental Protection Agency’s October proposal for addressing refinery waivers, the sources said.
-Farmers and biofuel producers have said that plan does not go far enough to make up for waived gallons.

-“The rule isn’t changing,” one of the sources familiar with the Tuesday discussion said.
+“The Administration is moving forward to finalize the 2020 RVO (Renewable Volume Obligations) in line with the agreement that the President made this fall,” White House spokesman Judd Deere said.

+Deere confirmed he was talking about a proposal unveiled by the Environmental Protection Agency in October, which was intended to compensate the biofuel industry for the administration’s expanded use of refinery waivers, but which the industry has largely panned as insufficient.

-In August, the Trump administration sparked outrage across the Farm Belt after it granted 31 oil refiners exemptions to their biofuel blending obligations.
-Under the U.S. Renewable Fuel Standard, oil refiners are required to blend some 15 billion gallons of ethanol into their gasoline every year, but small facilities can be exempted if compliance would hurt them financially.
+Under the U.S. Renewable Fuel Standard, oil refiners are required to blend some 15 billion gallons of corn-based ethanol into their gasoline every year, but small facilities can be exempted if compliance would hurt them financially.

+The Trump administration’s EPA has roughly quadrupled the number of the so-called Small Refinery Exemptions, something corn farmers and biofuel producers say has deeply undercut demand for ethanol.

-In an attempt to appease farmers who believe waivers undercut ethanol consumption, the Trump administration has since been trying to find a way to preserve demand for biofuels while still protecting small refineries.
-The oil industry disagrees with the claim that the waivers destroy demand.
+The oil industry says the waivers are needed to preserve blue-collar refining jobs and disagrees with the claim that the waivers destroy demand.

-Despite weeks of meetings with biofuel advocates, oil industry officials and senators centered on biofuels policy, the EPA’s October proposal was met with harsh criticism.
-The plan would raise the biofuels volumes that some refineries must blend in 2020 based on U.S. Energy Department recommendations for volumes that should be waived, instead of volumes that are actually waived.
+The EPA plan, devised after weeks of negotiations with both the oil and biofuel industries to resolve the issue, would raise the biofuels volumes that some refineries must blend in 2020 based on U.S. Energy Department recommendations for volumes that should be exempted.

-The EPA has routinely waived more blending volumes than the DOE has recommended.
+Biofuel interests wanted the regulation to be based on volumes that have actually been waived, since the EPA has routinely waived more blending volumes than the DOE has recommended.

-The supplemental rule underwent a period of public comment, which ended in late November.
-EPA then sent the proposal to the White House Office of Management and Budget for an interagency review process.
+By then, the decision had already been reached.
+White House economic adviser Larry Kudlow told the Iowa Corn Growers Association during a meeting in Washington on Tuesday that the administration was sticking with the EPA’s proposal, two sources familiar with the matter said.

 The plan is expected to be finalized by Friday, one source said.
 The final rule for 2020 blending requirements is already past its end-November deadline.